Tripa River

-Tripa River is a river in the province of Aceh, northern Sumatra island, Indonesia, about 1600 km northwest of the capital Jakarta.
+Tripa River is a river in the province of Aceh, northern Sumatra island, Indonesia, about 1,600 km northwest of the capital Jakarta.

 Geography

-The river flows in the northern area of Sumatra with predominantly tropical rainforest climate (designated as Af in the Köppen-Geiger climate classification).
+The river flows in the northern area of Sumatra which has a predominantly tropical rainforest climate (designated as Af in the Köppen-Geiger climate classification).
 The annual average temperature in the area is 23 °C. The warmest month is January, when the average temperature is around 24 °C, and the coldest is August, at 22 °C. The average annual rainfall is 4124 mm.
 The wettest month is November, with an average of 541 mm rainfall, and the driest is July, with 193 mm rainfall.